 !Please note, this is only working when the program has administrator rights!

-To always run this program as admin you can right click on the executable select properties and then in the compatibility tab you select "Run as Administartor".
+To always run this program as admin, go to “C:\Program Files (x86)\GiMeSpace Power Control”, then right click on “GMSPowerCtrl.exe”, select properties and then in the compatibility tab you select "Run as Administartor".

 This function is very useful since some programs and even Windows services sometimes get into endless loops doing nothing but running your CPU in loops causing overheating and high energy usage.
 This function protects your CPU against these badly behaved programs.